A

 O

-Off the board: A game on which is not available for betting.
-Usually, the sportsbook will not accept action due to injuries, weather or an unusual amount of large suspicious bets.
+A game that is not available for betting.
+Usually, the sportsbook will not accept action due to injuries, weather, or an unusual amount of large suspicious bets.

 Opposite of “closing price”.